markomarkovic/simple-php-git-deploy/README.md

 ---

-If you find this script useful, consider donating BTC (the original author) to `1fLnPZkMYw1TFNEsJZCciwDAmUhDw2wit`.
+If you find this script useful, consider donating BTC to `1fLnPZkMYw1TFNEsJZCciwDAmUhDw2wit`.